European shares retreat from 11-month high, Actelion and Colruyt fall

 * Colruyt falls after results

-LONDON/MILAN, Dec 14 European shares fell from an 11-month high on Wednesday, with Switzerland's Actelion slumping after U.S. healthcare company Johnson & Johnson ended discussions over a potential deal with Europe's largest biotech firm.
+LONDON, Dec 14 European shares retreated from an 11-month high on Wednesday, with Switzerland's Actelion slumping after U.S. healthcare company Johnson & Johnson ended discussions over a potential deal with Europe's largest biotech firm.

-Actelion shares fell 9.2 percent after J&J said it was not able to reach an agreement that it believed would create adequate value for its shareholders.
+Actelion shares fell nearly 8 percent after J&J said it was not able to reach an agreement that it believed would create adequate value for its shareholders.
 J&J said in November it was in preliminary talks about a takeover of Actelion, then valued at about $20 billion.

-Sources said Actelion was now in talks with French drugmaker Sanofi about a deal.
-Sanofi shares fell 2.6 percent.
+The Wall Street Journal, citing people familiar with the matter, reported that Sanofi had filled the gap left by J&J and was now in talks with Actelion.
+Sanofi shares were down 1.7 percent.

-Colruyt also put pressure on the broader market as its shares fell 9.4 percent after the Belgian supermarket group announced results late on Tuesday.
-Even though net profit beat market expectations investors were disappointed by its weak growth outlook.
+Colruyt also put pressure on the broader market as its shares fell 8 percent after the Belgian supermarket group announced results late on Tuesday.

-The pan-European STOXX 600 ended down 0.5 percent, with healthcare and consumer staples sectors the biggest drags on the benchmark index.
+The pan-European STOXX 600 was down 0.2 percent, with healthcare and consumer staples sectors the biggest drags on the benchmark index.

 Investors awaited a policy meeting of the U.S. Federal Reserve for hints about the market's near-term direction.
 A quarter point move is priced in, as are two more hikes next year.
 Any hint that the Fed may move more aggressively could affect various markets.